 The 1967 Official Launch

 In May 1967, Toyota launched the 2000GT into the domestic market.
-As a low-volume model, the car boasted exotic materials and unheard-of specification levels.
-The car wasn’t assembled on the regular Toyota production line but was outsourced to Yamaha where the cars could be pieced together in small batches and carefully finished by hand.
+As a low-volume model, the vehicle boasted exotic materials and unheard-of specification levels.
+The car wasn’t assembled on the regular Toyota production line but was outsourced to Yamaha where the vehicles could be pieced together in small batches and carefully finished by hand.

-Toyota’s other arch rival was also its inspiration, the Jaguar E-Type.
-The Jag had set the benchmark for the 1960s and was regarded as one of the most beautiful cars of all time.
+Toyota’s other arch-rival was also its inspiration, the Jaguar E-Type.
+The Jag had set the benchmark for the 1960s and was regarded as one of the most beautiful vehicles of all time.
 And Jaguar’s Series 1 featured a 4.2 liter 265 HP that could propel the car to reach 100km/h in seven seconds and attain a top speed of 240km/h.

 Toyota’s 2000GT was also priced higher than the competition.
 The initial asking price of the 2000GT was $6,800, about $1,000 more than a Porsche 911 or Jaguar E-Type at the time, but actually more than likely less than what the car cost to produce.

 Production of the car ended in October 1970.
-Of the 351 cars that were built over the four years, 233 were MF10, 109 were MF10L and 9 were MF12.
-337 cars were built as regular production cars with the remaining 72 cars constructed for racing or other purposes.
+Of the 351 vehicles that were built over the four years, 233 were MF10, 109 were MF10L and 9 were MF12.
+337 vehicles were built as regular production cars with the remaining 72 vehicles constructed for racing or other purposes.

 A total of 150 cars were exported to the word, with 62 of them shipped to the U.S. as left-hand drive vehicles.